ten-protocol/ten-whitepaper/obscuro-ethereum-interaction.md

 ### Obscuro public events

+Ethererum application developers can use a confidential L2 like Obscuro for some jobs that are not possible otherwise.

+For example, an L1 smart contract organizes a fair lottery that needs a reliable random number generator that the miners cannot game.

+Another example is publishing the result of a poker game played inside Obscuro, which the L1 contract can use to make a payment or update the tournament results.

+The challenge for achieving this functionality is that the data originating in L2 has to be final.
+Luckily Obscuro has this mechanism already in place for processing withdrawals.
 Applications running inside Obscuro can emit special types of events called _Public Events_, which the OVM will add in plaintext into a dedicated data structure in the rollup.
-Once the _Rollup Contract _ processed the rollup, these events will have the same finality lifecycle as withdrawals, which are a specialized type of public event.
-The _Rollup Contract_ will expose these events to external contracts once the rollup they were published in is considered final.

-This simple feature unlocks some fascinating use cases.
+The _Rollup Contract _ first processes the rollup, and then once they reach finality, it exposes these events to external contracts.

-For example, a public smart contract organizes a fair lottery which needs a reliable random number generator that the miners can't game.
-Obscuro can generate the random number, and then publish it in a rollup.
-To avoid any possible influence it can use the submarine technique and first publish the hash of that number in an event, and a few blocks later publish the actual number.
+Note: The fair lottery can be implemented in two steps to avoid any possible influence.
+The implementation can use the submarine technique and first publish the hash of that number in an event, and a few blocks later publish the actual number in a different event.

-Another example of a public event is the result of a poker game played inside Obscuro, which the L1 contract can use to make a payment or to update the results of a tournament.